carneades/carneades-3/doc/manual/browsing.md

 If metadata had been provided for the statement, it would be displayed in a separate tab on the page.
-Descriptions may be provided in multiple natural langauges, with a tab for selecting the description in each language.
+Descriptions may be provided in multiple natural languages, with a tab for selecting the description in each language.

 ### Argument Pages